Hume2/Laser-shadow-filter-improved/nifti_laser_filtering/docs/index.md

 * [Self Edge Laser Filter](SelfEdgeLaserFilter.md) - The robot's own body also casts shadows, so this filter removes them.
 * [Tradr Laser Shadow Filter](TradrLaserShadowFilter.md) - This is a simple filter that removes laser shadows, but doesn't work well for close shadows.

+## Configuration
+The configuration file is in [nifti_laser_filtering/config/nifti_laser_filters.yaml](../nifti_laser_filtering/config/nifti_laser_filters.yaml).
+There are parameters for each used filter.
+How to set these parameters is described in the documentation files for each filter extra.

 ## Showcases
 Before filtering: